 eCARE will collate patient details in one easy-to-access place that is secure and confidential.
 This includes medical history - including laboratory test results, prescriptions, allergies and current prescriptions.
 Previously, this information may have been stored in many different places and in many different forms that were not easily accessible to clinicians.

-As each department and ward at the hospital switches over to eCARE on 14 and 15 April, staff may temporarily have to document patient details on paper, which will later be logged onto the system.
+As each department and ward at the hospital switches over to eCARE on 18 May 2018, staff may temporarily have to document patient details on paper, which will later be logged onto the system.

 During this weekend when eCARE ‘goes live’ it may take a little longer than usual to process patient information.
 We would ask for your patience and understanding during this period.